MLSys-UCSD/MLSys-UCSD.github.io/content/post/our_journey_begins/index.md

 ---
 title: Our New Journey Begins
-summary: 🎉 MLSys Group @UCSD is launched!
+summary: 🎉 MLSys @UCSD is launched!
 date: 2024-04-08

 # Featured image